openai/evals/docs/run-evals.md

 ```
 The valid eval names are specified in the YAML files under `evals/registry/evals` and their corresponding implementations can be found in `evals/elsuite`.

-`gpt-3.5-turbo` is an implementation of the [`CompletionFn` protocol](completion-fn-protocol.md).
+In this example, `gpt-3.5-turbo` is an OpenAI model that we dynamically instantiate as a completion function using `OpenAIChatCompletionFn(model=gpt-3.5-turbo)`.
 Any implementation of the `CompletionFn` protocol can be run against `oaieval`.
 By default, we support calling `oaieval` with any model availableon the OpenAI API or with CompletionFunctions available in [`evals/registry/completion_fns`](../evals/registry/completion_fns/).

 More details on `CompletionFn` found here: [`completion-fns.md`](completion-fns.md)